DavidZajicek/holbertonschool-low_level_programming/functions_nested_loops/README.md

-6-abs.c - compute the absolute value of an integer 7-print_last_digit.c - print the last digit of the given number 8-24-hours.c - print every minute in 24 hours
+6-abs.c - compute the absolute value of an integer 7-print_last_digit.c - print the last digit of the given number 8-24-hours.c - print every minute in 24 hours 9-times_table.c - print the 9 times table starting from 0